marouane0900/VESC-CAN-OLED-display/README.md

 Compiled with the STM32duino library and the Arduino 2.0 IDE via a ST-link programmer.

 Actually, the program consist of a monolithic bloc with all the stuff needed, if you want to participate and make this thing evolve, don't hesitate!

+If you want, I actually have few board wihout display for sale that you can find here: https://www.ebay.fr/itm/257270297207 And here's the enclosure: https://cults3d.com/en/3d-model/gadget/vesc-can-oled-display-enclosure